 That transportation aspect is at the core of modern-day ski touring.
 While humans no longer need to fashion skis to get around, the invention paved the way for the sport that millions enjoy all over the world.

-Ski touring is a blend of different ski styles, but it can trace its roots back to the days where skiing was the only true form of winter transportation.
+Ski touring is a blend of different ski styles, but it can trace its roots back to the days when skiing was the only true form of winter transportation.

 Those who only loosely understand ski touring might wonder, “Why would anyone want to try to ski uphill?”
 Modern alpine skiers are used to the comforts of comfortable ski lifts and easy-to-navigate conditions within the confines of a ski resort.